Elizabeth Jennings Graham (?-1905)

 Public domain image

 Like her father, Elizabeth Jennings Graham was involved in many social and religious organizations, most prominently as a church organist.
-She was on her way to church to play the organ on July 16, 1854 when she tried to board a streetcar of the Third Avenue Railway Company which at the time did not allow African Americans as passengers.
-At first she was given permission to ride the streetcar as long as none of the other passengers complained, but was forcibly evicted as soon as the conductor found a policeman to help him throw her off the conveyance.
+She was on her way to church to play the organ on July 16, 1854, when she tried to board a streetcar of the Third Avenue Railway Company, which at the time did not allow African Americans as passengers.
+At first, she was permitted to ride the streetcar as long as none of the other passengers complained, but she was forcibly evicted as soon as the conductor found a policeman to help him throw her off the conveyance.

 Graham’s forcible removal from the streetcar because of her race caused a massive protest against the streetcar company by members of New York’s African American community and others who felt she was unfairly treated.
 Support for the protest came from across the country, including from as far off as San Francisco.
-Elizabeth’s father Thomas Jennings hired an attorney and future president Chester A. Arthur to sue the Third Avenue Railway Company on his daughter’s behalf.
+Elizabeth’s father, Thomas Jennings, hired an attorney and future president, Chester A. Arthur, to sue the Third Avenue Railway Company on his daughter’s behalf.
 At the time, New York City and New York State had no laws regarding segregation on streetcars.
-Consequently, the court ruled that it had been illegal to forcibly evict Graham solely because she was African American, and awarded her $225 in damages.
-Her case itself did not lead to total desegregation of all streetcar lines, but it did set a precedent for future trials.
+Consequently, the court ruled that it had been illegal to forcibly evict Graham solely because she was African American and awarded her $225 in damages.
+Her case itself did not lead to the total desegregation of all streetcar lines, but it did set a precedent for future trials.

 Later in life, Graham opened a kindergarten for African American children in her home.
 The kindergarten operated from 1895 until her death on June 5, 1901.
 Elizabeth Jennings Graham was buried in Brooklyn’s Cypress Hills Cemetery, along with her son and her husband.